 1. The Statue of Sonnenfels – City Hall (Rathaus)

 Vienna’s City Hall is a stunningly beautiful building and undoubtedly one of Vienna’s must-see sites.
-It’s worth visiting its square by day and by night when the building is spectacularly illuminated.
+Visit the square by day and again at night, when the building glows in spectacular illumination.
 Next to the City Hall, there is a beautiful park with statues and fountains.
 One of the statues in the park is of Joseph von Sonnenfels, who was Jewish, a jurist, a leader of the Illuminati movement in Austria, and a close friend of Mozart.
-During the Nazi regime, his statue was removed from the Rathaus square, but after the war, it was returned to its place.
+During the Nazi regime, officials removed his statue from the Rathaus square, but after the war, the city returned it to its place.

 Address: Friedrich-Schmidt-Platz 1, 1010 Wien